BadChoice/RVCalendarWeekView/README.md

 You can get a dragable events calendar using `RVWeekViewDragable` instead.

-it will fire the two functions on your delegate
+it will fire the following functions on your `dragDelegate`

 ```
 -(BOOL)RVWeekView:(RVWeekView*)weekView canMoveEvent:(AKEvent*)event to:(NSDate*)date;